swatisingh0960/RestaurantApp/README.md

 * [x] Implement Google Map functionalities
 * [x] Get location information from device.
 * [x] Analysis of response data from Yelp
-* [x] Enable [Swipe Refresh Layout](https://guides.codepath.com/android/Implementing-Pull-to-Refresh-Guide#listview-with-swiperefreshlayout), with Grid View.
+* [x] Enable [Swipe Refresh Layout](https://guides.codepath.com/android/Implementing-Pull-to-Refresh-Guide#listview-with-swiperefreshlayout),with Grid View.

 The following **bonus** features are implemented:
 * [x] Add support to show all restaurants in the same map